 A guest requests an attestation report by constructing an MSG\REPORT\REQ as specified in Table 20.
-The message contains data provided by the guest in REPORT\DATA to be included into the report; the firmware does not interpret this data.
+The message contains data provided by the guest in REPORT\DATA to be included in the report; the firmware does not interpret this data.

 Table 20.
-MSG\REPORT\REQ Message Structure
+MSG REPORT REQ Message Structure

-Byte Offset Bits Name Description 00h 511:0 REPORT_DATA Guest-provided data to be included into the attestation report 40h 31:0 VMPL The VMPL to put into the attestation report.
-Must be greater than or equal to the current VMPL and at most three.
-44h-5Fh - Reserved.
+Byte Offset Bits Name Description 00h 511:0 REPORT_DATA Guest-provided data to be included in the attestation report.
+40h 31:0 VMPL The VMPL to put in the attestation report.
+Must be greater than or equal to the current VMPL and, at most, three.
+44h 31:2 - Reserved.
+1:0 KEY_SEL Selects which key to use for derivation.
+0: If VLEK is installed, sign with VLEK.
+Otherwise, sign with VCEK.
+1: Sign with VCEK.
+2: Sign with VLEK.
+3: Reserved.
+48h-5Fh • - Reserved.
 Must be zero.